Braised Balsamic Onion Pasta Salad

 This recipe contains cheese and some of those who are lactose intolerant may be able to tolerate it.Recipe Notes

-I love blue cheese.
-It makes a great ingredient for adding to almost anything, especially salads.
-One problem is that people often use too much.
-I ordered a salad recently at a restaurant and there was way too much blue cheese.
+At so many restaurants there will be way too much blue cheese.
 It doesn’t take much to be overwhelming: just a little bit brings a lot of savory saltiness to your dish with a pungent tartness of its own.